On the Nature of Magic by Marian Womack, Paperback, 9781803361345 | Buy online at The Nile

 Description

-A Gothic supernatural mystery for fans for The Quickening and The Shape of Darkness, featuring real-life events and people, such as George Mlis and the Moberly-Jourdain incident, where two English women claim to have seen the ghost of Marie Antoinette in the gardens of Versailles.
+A Gothic supernatural mystery for fans for The Quickening and The Shape of Darkness, featuring real-life events and people, such as George Melies and the Moberly-Jourdain incident, where two English women claim to have seen the ghost of Marie Antoinette in the gardens of Versailles.

 1902.

 Helena Walton-Cisneros, known for finding answers to the impossible, has started her own detective agency.
 She takes on two new uncanny cases, both located in Paris which itself is too much of a coincidence to ignore.
 In the first case, two English women claim to have seen the ghost of Marie Antoinette in the gardens of Versailles.
-The second case is the murder of a young woman working at the mysterious Mlis Star Films studio outside Paris.
+The second case is the murder of a young woman working at the mysterious Melies Star Films studio outside Paris.

-What is George Mlis practising at his secretive film studio?
+What is George Melies practising at his secretive film studio?
 And is it connected to the haunting in Versailles?
 Helena and Eliza will only find the answers if they accept the natural world is darker, stranger than they could ever have imagined...

 Read more